nathertan/Steamcode/README.md

 # Steamcode
-This .bat windows file is used to quick swap your steam account.\n How to use
+This .bat windows file is used to quick swap your steam account.

+How to use
   1. Download/paste the .bat file to notepad/text editor and save as .bat as much as you need (e.g. if you need to switch between 2 accounts make 2 files with each username in it)